Nissan Leaf Insurance Rates

 Rates are averaged for all Nissan Leaf models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The next list is a brief summary of the primary concepts that were illustrated above.
+The next list is a brief review of the data covered in the above illustrations.

-- Drivers age 20 and younger pay the highest rates, costing up to $405 per month if full coverage is included
+- Drivers age 20 and younger are charged the highest rates, as much as $405 per month if they have full coverage

 Rate Tables and Charts